DA_CoreItem

 1. Use the ValidationClass in the DeveloperSettngs category to execute its VerifyData function.
 (Because we can't access a blueprint graph in each instance of a data asset, we do this to get around that limitation.)

 2. ValidationClass -> VerifyData will run some code to check if any mistakes have been made.
 Since every project is different, it is suggested to create your own child of O_ItemAssetValidation and write your own code.
-To validate the data of object references, an interface function from the I_Validation.h interface also named VerifyData is called.
-You can see an example of this inside of O_BasicItemValidation and IO_Consumable
+To validate the data of trait references, an interface function from the I_Validation.h interface also named VerifyData is called.
+You can see an example of this inside of O_BasicItemValidation and IT_Consumable

 3. If any error messages are created during any of the VerifyData functions, you'll get a message at the bottom right stating the error message.
 If the ErrorMessages array is empty, the item passes the verification.